carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/patterns/blocks/ContentGroupSimple/README.md

 # Content Group - Simple

-> The Content Group - Simple pattern is to be utilized within IBM.com.
+> The Content Group – Simple pattern includes a heading, Content Items, an
+> optional CTA Component, and an optional media (image or video).

 ## Getting started